 The Relay Server will bind to all interfaces with both [public_port] and [private_port].
 The [public_address]:[public_port] will be communicated to peers that need to route through the Relay Server and must be accessible from the WAN.
 Use UDP ports for the private and public port. [private_port] may be configured for additional security.
 Using a [private_port] ensures that relay requests can only be originated on the [private_port] specified, and any relay requests attempting to be originated on [public_port] will be dropped.
 If [public_port] is the same as [private_port], only a single port will be used.

-As an alternative to configuring the relay for all hosts globally via the Teams Global App Settings page, the relay server address may be manually specified in the configuration file via app_stun_address:
+As an alternative to configuring the relay for all hosts globally via the Team App Rules page, the relay server address may be manually specified in the configuration file via app_stun_address:

 app_stun_address = 10.1.2.20@4900 # Use a local address if possible